All Products

 2. On the Subscription Policy tab, click Create Subscription Policy.

-• Event Type, Event Level, and Application group: Leave these parameters empty.
+Event Type, Event Level, Application group

-Configure monitoring and alerts with ARMS
+Configure alert rules with ARMS

 Metric-based alerts